Investing in Crypto – There are a lot of ways to create Wealth with Crypto. You can HODL crypto, you can trade it, but do you know about ICO’s?

-ICO stands for Initial Coin Offering, there are a lot of scams out there related to ICO’s but you can make some really good coin from them as well, so let’s have a look at what is an ICO Crypto and see what we can find.
+ICO stands for Initial Coin Offering.
+There are many scams out there related to ICO’s, but you can make some really good coin from them as well, so let’s have a look at what is an ICO Crypto and see what we can find.

 What is an ICO

 An Initial Coin Offering is a means or way that a project can raise money.
-The idea is you simply invest in the ICO by providing cryptocurrency to a blockchain project.
-Now that project can use your crypto for whatever they want but the idea is that you are funding the startup of the project and in return, you are being offered the project coin as compensation for your investment.
+The idea is you invest in the ICO by providing cryptocurrency to a blockchain project.
+Now that project can use your crypto for whatever they want, but the idea is that you are funding the startup of the project, and in return, you are being offered the project coin as compensation for your investment.

 What Should I Look For?

 You could lose a lot of money if you buy into an ICO without doing your research first.

 There are a few keys things to look for if you are considering investing in an ICO, they are…